DID YOU KNOW

 The position in front, or devant, has four variations including the "basic" position and three "conditional" positions, so named because they are used under certain conditions.
-There is one position in back, or "derriére," which remains the same in all cases.
+There is only one position in back, or "derriére," which remains the same in all cases.

 In all five positions the foot of the working leg is fully stretched through the instep and toes with the Achilles' tendon well pulled up towards the calf muscle, as if extended in battement tendu.
 Both legs are actively turned out and the heel of the working foot held well forward.
 Care must be taken never to relax, sickle or evert the working foot.